Published on: December 16, 2016

-What is important here is that we must personify the deity with values that are ideal to us.
+What is important here is that we must personify the deity with values that resonate with our ideals.
 This allows easy surrender and our own evolution into that vision.
 It is critical that we do not get swayed or allow another person’s interpretation to cloud our vision.
 The reason for this is, our vision comes from within ourselves and this will make it easier to merge with the deity.
 Interpretation of other’s will act as interference or impedance and slow down our ability to release our self-esteem (asmitā).

 - Smarana (retaining an image of the deity at all time) – this element has two parts;